• Regulation on Deforestation-free Products (EUDR)

 Q: Do existing certifications like FSC mean automatic EUDR compliance?

-Q: We're exporting an EUDR good.
+Q: We're exporting an EUDR product.
 What are our obligations?

 Q: We're re-importing a good that was previously in the EU.
 How does this affect us?